polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/basic-dapp/part-2-query-balances.md

 If you develop the `_keyring` and `_pairs` objects, you'll see that we have some key pairs here.
 Those are the testing accounts that were initialized thanks to the `isDevelopment` flag.
 We will now build a Balances component so that we can display those accounts.
 This Balances component will very soon show all our accounts with the amount of funds.

-Let's start by listing the account names and their address.
+Let's start by listing the account names and their addresses.
 Nothing fancy here other than what we talked about before, `getPairs()` will give us the array of the accounts in our keyring.
 Mapping through this array lets us display the name and address of each of our accounts.

 ```js